-Furthermore, we have no experience to date in high volume production of our vehicles and we cannot be certain that we will be able to continue to partner with reliable contract manufacturers and reliable sources of component supply, and thereby meet the quality, price, engineering, design and production standards, as well as the production volumes, required to successfully market our vehicles and expand our operations.
-Any failure to effectively achieve and manage our growth could negatively impact our brand and financial performance.
+Furthermore, we have very limited experience to date in high volume production of our vehicles and we cannot be certain that we will be able to continue to partner with reliable contract manufacturers and reliable sources of component supply, that will enable us to meet the quality, price, engineering, design and production standards, as well as the production volumes, required to successfully market our vehicles as our operations expand.
+Any failure to effectively manage our growth could negatively impact our brand and financial performance.